-There are multiple Case studies on Pacific Textiles, Getzner Textile, Everest Textile industry indicates the need for their rapid transformation towards digital revolution to improvise their operations & productivity.
+There are multiple Case studies on Pacific Textiles, Getzner Textile, Everest Textile industry indicates the need for their rapid transformation towards the digital revolution to improvise their operations & productivity.

 Frequent challenges observed in incorporating IoT in the textile industry:

 Recent studies on IIoT indicates a rapid growth towards automating textile industry from the initial stages of development to production, storage, and marketing to improve the time to market (TTM).
-However, practical implementation of IoT in the industry will undergo various challenges while redefining the textile industry as listed below:
+However, the practical implementation of IoT in the industry will undergo various challenges while redefining the textile industry as listed below: